Why Post-Medication Planning is Crucial

 Getting enough fiber is important for more than just "staying regular" during GLP-1 treatment.
 Fiber—especially soluble fiber—is a powerful contributor to satiety.
 Several mechanisms of action have been proposed to explain the fiber's impact on fullness.
 One big one is that certain types of fiber, called prebiotic fibers, act as food for the large intestine gut bacteria that produce short-chain fatty acids, which then stimulate the release of the natural GLP-1 and peptide YY (another appetite-regulating hormone).

 Fiber also contributes to delayed gastric emptying, helping you feel full longer.
-Given that most people in the U.S. fall short of the recommended dietary fiber intake, trying to get the recommended amounts is a worthwhile effort (check out these tips for boosting your natural GLP-1s with fiber).
+Given that most people in the U.S. fall short of the recommended dietary fiber intake, aiming to meet it is a worthwhile effort (

 Assembling Your Long-Term Support Team

-Planning ahead for how you'll handle your eating and finding people to support you once you've lost the weight is a good idea.
-According to a 2025 joint advisory from the American College of Lifestyle Medicine, the American Society for Nutrition, the Obesity Medicine Association, and the Obesity Society, having comprehensive care that includes nutrition and lifestyle counseling before, during, and after the weight reduction phase is important to get the best results from your GLP-1 journey.
+2025 joint advisory from the American College of Lifestyle Medicine, the American Society for Nutrition, the Obesity Medicine Association, and the Obesity Society, having comprehensive care that includes nutrition and lifestyle counseling before, during, and after the weight reduction phase is important to get the best results from your GLP-1 journey.

 The Role of a Registered Dietitian

-At a minimum, your GLP-1 care team should include the prescribing physician.
-But enlisting the help of a Registered Dietitian (RD or RDN is the credential) can enhance not only how you manage during the weight-loss phase, but also as you transition to lower dosing or off the medication completely.
+enlisting the help of a Registered Dietitian (RD or RDN is the credential) can enhance not only how you manage during the weight-loss phase but also as you transition to lower dosing or to stopping the medication completely.
 Working with a dietitian during all phases of your GLP-1 journey can make everything feel less confusing and more predictable.
 RDs are trained in medical nutrition therapy, as well as lifestyle counseling for stress, exercise, sleep, and more—all of which can help boost your success on a GLP-1.
 Here are some of the things an RD can help you with:

 Importance of Continued Medical and Behavioral Health Support